Forecasting cosmological parameter constraints using multiple sparsity measurements as tracers of the mass profiles of dark matter haloes: Cosmology with Halo Sparsity

 where $dn/dM_{\Delta_2}$ is the mass function at $M_{\Delta_2}$ of the ensemble of haloes with mass function $dn/dM_{\Delta_1}$ at $M_{\Delta_1}$ (i.e. mass functions of matched haloes), to obtain the average sparsity relation:

-Given the functional form of $dn/dM_{\Delta_1}$ and $dn/dM_{\Delta_2}$ the above equation can be solved numerically to obtain the value of the average sparsity. \citet{Corasaniti2018} has shown that Eq.~(\ref{spars_mf}) provides predictions of the average sparsity that are accurate to a few percent level, thus providing the base to perform cosmological parameter inference using average sparsity measurements\footnote{Notice that Eq.~(\ref{spars_mf}) is largely insensitive to the choice of the integration limits.
-Indeed, since at the high-mass end the mass function drops exponentially, the upper limit can be set to any arbitrary large number; while at the low-mass end, given that the halo sparsity is nearly constant as function of halo mass, the integral can be set without loss of generality to the minimum halo mass of the halo catalogues used for the calibration of the mass functions.}.
+Given the functional form of $dn/dM_{\Delta_1}$ and $dn/dM_{\Delta_2}$ the above equation can be solved numerically to obtain the value of the average sparsity. \citet{Corasaniti2018} has shown that Eq.~(\ref{spars_mf}) provides predictions of the average sparsity that are accurate to a few percent level for $s_{200,500}$ and $s_{500,1000}$, thus providing the foundations to perform cosmological parameter inference using average sparsity measurements.

+Notice that Eq.~(\ref{spars_mf}) is largely insensitive to the choice of the integration limits.
+Indeed, since at the high-mass end the mass function drops exponentially, the upper limit can be set to any arbitrary large number; while at the low-mass end, given that the halo sparsity is nearly constant as a function of halo mass, the integral can be set without loss of generality to the minimum halo mass of the halo catalogues used for the calibration of the mass functions.

-Hereafter, we will test its validity over a wider range of overdensities than those originally investigated in \citet{Corasaniti2018}, which is a necessary step to infer cosmological parameter constraints from multiple average sparsity determinations.
+Hereafter, we will test the validity of Eq.~(\ref{spars_mf}) over a wider range of overdensities than those originally investigated in \citet{Corasaniti2018}, which is a necessary step to infer cosmological parameter constraints from multiple average sparsity determinations.